Narosina/Git.Journey/README.md

 ____Day 19 today i mstarting my first sites and micro projects. also starting to search for opern source projects that i can contribute to .

+____Day 20 today iam finidhing my previous courses and trying to become a better programmer.